common-workflow-language/cwl-website/README.md

 ### CWL Leadership Team

 CWL is a member project of the Software Freedom Conservancy.
-In general, [discussions about CWL should happen on open forums](#Support) but you can also contact the CWL leadership team & Software Freedom Conservancy directly via commonworkflowlanguage@sfconservancy.org.
+In general, [discussions about CWL should happen on open forums](#Support) but you can also contact the CWL leadership team & Conservancy directly via <a href="mailto:commonworkflowlanguage@sfconservancy.org">commonworkflowlanguage@sfconservancy.org</a>.
 This address should be CC'ed regarding all activities that involve activities of Common Workflow Language that related to things other than software development and documentation, and particularly any activities that expect to make use of Software Freedom Conservancy's non-profit status.

-To contact just the CWL leadership team, please use cwl-leadership@googlegroups.com
+To contact just the CWL leadership team, please email <a href="mailto:cwl-leadership@googlegroups.com">cwl-leadership@googlegroups.com</a>.

 The CWL leadership team consists of the following people, listed in alphabetical order by their last name: